wyleyr/hankel1867tr/04-II-GeneralTheoryOfForms.md

 stets $a = a'$ geschlossen werden kann.
 </p>
 <p lang="en">
-Thus it follows from the above presupposition of the one-valuedness of the lytic and thetic operations that when in $\lambda(a,b)$ and
+Thus it follows from the above assumption of the one-valuedness of the lytic and thetic operations that when in $\lambda(a,b)$ and
 $\Theta(a,b)$ the *first* term changes, while the second remains constant, the result of the [operation]{.origphrase title="Verknüpfung"}